 Community Safety Partnerships: your route to getting your concerns in front of the Police and Crime Commissioner

-The Police and Crime Commissioner outlined his main priorities as set out in the Draft Police and Crime Plan for the Thames Valley 2012 -2017.
+The Police and Crime Commissioner outlined his main priorities as set out in the refreshed Police and Crime Plan for the Thames Valley 2013 -2017.

 - Drug addiction

 - Child abuse

 - Rural crime

 Thames Valley is a huge geographical area covering Berkshire, Oxfordshire and Buckinghamshire.
 This creates logistical difficulties in that a lot of statutory and non-statutory bodies would like to have access to the PCC in particular to press their case when, in particular, voluntary groups will be tendering to supply services to the police rather than receiving a grant as at present.
 The Police and Crime Panel which scrutinises the functions of the PCC has only 20 places on it, of which 18 are elected from the 18 local authorities within Thames Valley, there are 2 co-opted members but none from other sectors.